 Individual study and research under the guidance of a member of the department.
+One to three hours credit each semester.
 Credit at the discretion of the department.

-HST 471-475.
-Student Career Intern Program.
+HST 471-474.
+Student Intern Program.

 HST 499.
 Senior Seminar.

 A seminar required of all senior history majors.
 Reading and discussion course which covers a specific topic of history.
 Emphasis on historiography, with consideration of various interpretations.
 Student work in the course will culminate in a substantial research paper.